Influenza (flu) and pregnancy

 Why is the flu so harmful during pregnancy?

-The flu can be dangerous during pregnancy because pregnancy affects your immune system.
+The flu can be dangerous during pregnancy because pregnancy affects your immune system, heart and lungs.
 Your immune system is your body’s way of protecting itself from illnesses and diseases.
 When your body senses something like a virus that can harm your health, your immune system works hard to fight the virus.

 When you’re pregnant, your immune system isn’t as quick to respond to illnesses as it was before pregnancy.
 Your body knows that pregnancy is OK and that it shouldn’t reject your baby.
 So, your body naturally lowers the immune system’s ability to protect you and respond to illnesses so that it can welcome your growing baby.
 But a lowered immune system means you’re more likely to catch viruses like the flu.